infinite-mind-pictures-inc/Infinite-Mind-Wiki/content/robocode/index.md

 ## 🤝 Week 2 (Days 6–10): Smarter Bots, Stronger Voices

-Students deepen their understanding of Java and design **AI-driven robot behavior**, applying **strategy, empathy, and planning**.
+Students deepen their understanding of Java and design **AI-driven robot behavior**, applying **strategy and planning**.

 They will:

 * 🎯 Create scanning and dodging logic
-* 🧠 Learn to manage robot energy/state — modeling resilience
+* 🧠 Learn to manage robot energy/state
 * ✏️ Sketch robot behavior using visual tools (UML, flowcharts)
-* 🌍 Explore diverse narratives and challenge dominant coding archetypes

 Finale: A **Robocode tournament** with a focus on **kindness**, **peer feedback**, and **shared joy**.